astreum/whitepaper/README.md

 1. Why?
 2. About
 3. Vision
-4. Upgrades
+4. Future
-5. Open Source
+5. Open

 ### Why?

 - To build a trusted and secure crypto experience by providing solid standards for tokens, oracles, governance and insurance.
+- To explore currency stability through pricing mechanisms and a reserve system.
 - To be a viable backbone to web 3 services by offering combined value, storage and compute in a single blockchain and priced in the stable `Solar`.

 ### About